ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 Any WebTransport protocol SHALL provide the following events:

 session terminated event
-: Indicates that the WebTransport session has been terminated, and no user data can be exchanged on it any further.
-Similarly to the "terminate a session" operation above, an error code and an error string can be provided.
+: Indicates that the WebTransport session has been terminated, either by the peer or by the local networking stack, and no user data can be exchanged on it any further.
+If the session has been terminated as a result of the peer performing the "terminate a session" operation above, a corresponding error code and an error string can be provided.

 ## Datagrams  {#features-datagrams}